-- (1) If either party intends to call and treat a particular witness as an expert witness in the proceeding, the party must identify the purported expert to the other parties and to the hearing officer at least seven days before the scheduled hearing, or with sufficient time before completion of the discovery deadline specified in a scheduling order to allow for deposition. - (2) The party shall include the scope of that expert's purported testimony relative to the proceeding, the expert's credentials, and a listing of any materials the expert reviewed as part of reaching his or her expert opinion. - (3) The opposing party may file a response in opposition before the hearing or challenge the designation of the witness as an expert during the course of the hearing. - E. Use of exclusionary rule.
-At the hearing, any party can invoke the exclusionary rule, excluding all witnesses other than the real party in interest, their representative, one main case agent, and any designated expert witness from the proceeding until the time of their testimony.
+- (1) If either party intends to call and treat a particular witness as an expert witness in the proceeding, the party must identify the purported expert to the other parties and to the hearing officer at least seven days before the scheduled hearing, or with sufficient time before completion of the discovery deadline specified in a scheduling order to allow for deposition. - (2) The party shall include the scope of that expert's purported testimony relative to the proceeding, the expert's credentials, and a listing of any materials the expert reviewed as part of reaching his or her expert opinion. - (3) The opposing party may file a response in opposition before the hearing or challenge the designation of the witness as an expert when the expert is called to testify. - E. Use of exclusionary rule.
+At the hearing, any party can invoke the exclusionary rule to exclude all witnesses other than the real party in interest, their representative, one main case agent, and any designated expert witness from the proceeding until the time of the witness's testimony.
 If the rule has been invoked, the witnesses shall not discuss their testimony with each other until the conclusion of the proceeding.
-When the rule has been invoked, any witness who remains in the hearing after conclusion of their testimony may not be recalled as a witness in the proceeding, except that any witness may observe the testimony of an expert witness and be recalled to provide any subsequent rebuttal testimony.
+When the rule has been invoked, any witness who remains in the hearing after conclusion of their testimony shall not be recalled as a witness in the proceeding, except that any witness may observe the testimony of an expert witness and be recalled to provide any subsequent rebuttal testimony.